Profile La Rambla street in Barcelona. La Rambla street is most famous street in Barcelona and also called Las Ramblas

 Barcelona's most famous street is La Rambla

-It is estimated that the street La Rambla has around 80 to 100 million pedestrians a year.
+It is estimated that the street La Rambla welcomes around 80 to 100 million pedestrians a year.
 The Spanish poet and friend of Salvador Dali, Federico García Lorca, once said, 'It is only street in the world, which I wish would never end'.
-Lorca made that comment in the 1930ies and since then La Rambla has changed a lot.
-But we think he would still love it.
+Lorca made that comment in the 1930ies and since then La Rambla has changed quite a bit, but we think he would still love it.

 Pictures Las Ramblas